ExecutivePro User Guide

 Step 3 (Running the Application) :

-Once you are in the correct directory, type the following command,java -jar ExecutivePro.jar
+Once you are in the correct directory, type the following command,java -jar ExecutivePro.jar, in your terminal and hit Enter:

 A window like below should appear in seconds.
 Note how the app contains some sample data.